A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cochain complex is invariant under flip moves

-Let $\Gamma$ be a perfect matching drawing for $(G,M)$.
-Without loss of generality, we can assume that $G$ is a connected graph.
-Let $D\subset S^2$ be a flipping disk whose boundary intersects $\Gamma$ along the interiors of two edges $e_1$ and $e_2$ as in 3(c) of Analysis~\ref{analysis:flip_moves}, and let $\tilde{\Gamma}$ be the perfect matching drawing of $(G,M)$ after performing the $2$-flip on $\Gamma$.
-According to situation 3(c), either both edges are perfect matching edges or both are not.\\
+Let $\Gamma$ be a perfect matching graph for $(G,M)$.
+Assume that $G$ is a connected graph.
+Let $D\subset S^2$ be a flipping disk whose boundary intersects $\Gamma\subset S^2$ along the interiors of two edges $e_1$ and $e_2$ as in 3(c) of Analysis~\ref{analysis:flip_moves}.
+Let $\tilde{\Gamma}$ be the perfect matching graph of $(G,M)$ after performing the $2$-flip on $\Gamma$ using the flipping disk $D$.
+According to 3(c), either both edges are perfect matching edges or both are not.

 If $e_1,e_2\not\in M$, then $e_1$ and $e_2$ are both part of at least one cycle of the graph $G$ (neither are bridges by Lemma~\ref{thm:bridge-is-in-perfectmatching}).
-This means that for every state $\Gamma_\alpha$ of the perfect matching drawing $\Gamma$, the circle of $\Gamma_\alpha$ that contains (the interior of) edge $e_1$ must also contain (the interior of) edge $e_2$: let $\beta_\alpha$ be the arc of that circle that is contained within the flipping disk.
+This means that for every state $\Gamma_\alpha$ of the perfect matching graph $\Gamma$, the circle of $\Gamma_\alpha$ that contains (the interior of) edge $e_1$ must also contain (the interior of) edge $e_2$: let $\beta_\alpha$ be the arc of that circle that is contained within the flipping disk.
 Thus, the hypercube of states of $\Gamma$ and $\tilde{\Gamma}$ are the same, except that all of the circles and arc $\beta_\alpha$ contained within the flipping disk of each $\Gamma_\alpha$ are reflected.
-In particular, for $\Gamma_\alpha$ and $\tilde{\Gamma}_\alpha$, the number of circles and the configuration of how the circles intersect themselves or each other is exactly the same.
-This induces a chain map on their associated vector spaces which is the identity, i.e.,
+In particular, for $\Gamma_\alpha$ and $\tilde{\Gamma}_\alpha$, the number of circles, smoothing sites between the circles, and the configurations of how the circles intersect are exactly the same.
+This induces a chain map on their associated vector spaces that is a canonical isomorphism.
+Therefore, the cochain complex defined by $\Gamma$ is isomorphic to the cochain complex defined by $\tilde{\Gamma}$ via this chain map.